constfun/enyo.Signal/README.markdown

         kind: 'Signal',
     }

 By default the Signal component will re-use its _name_ as the name of the message.
-In the rare cases where you need to name your component different from the message, you can supply the component name and message name explicitly.
+In the rare cases where you need to name your component different from the message, you can supply the component name and message name explicitly:

     {
         name: 'mySignal',
+        message: 'say_hello',
         kind: 'Signal',
-        message: 'say_hello',
     }

-To send the message call the _send_ function on the Signal component and pass any arguments that you want to include with the message:
+To send the message, call the _send_ function on the Signal component and pass any arguments that you want to include with the message:

     sendTheSay: function() {